maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Previously, if you were interested in modern ray tracing, then you had a giant chunk of learning material in front of you.
 Modern graphics APIs became a lot more complicated to work with and ray tracing was only available for such APIs.
 You had to spend a lot time learning about them, before you could even start about the ray tracing topic itself.

-**Note**: If you're not the owner of a RTX card, but have a GTX 1060+ around, then you are one of the lucky guys who can test RTX without the need to buy one of those more expensive cards.
+**Note**: If you're not the owner of a RTX card, but have a GTX 1060+ around, then you are one of the lucky guys who can test ray tracing without the need to buy one of those more expensive cards.

 ## Luckily, there is WebGPU
 WebGPU is the successor to WebGL and combines multiple graphics APIs into one, standardized API.
 It is said, that WebGPU's API is a mixture of Apple's Metal API and parts of the Vulkan API, but a lot more easier to work with.